Hamburg English Pages

 Top Hotels

-Hamburg's red light districts are internationally famous, questionable and dirty.
-Unfortunately for the unsuspecting business traveller some of its brothels in the St Georg quarter look like hotels, so this area is well worth avoiding.
+Hamburg's red light districts are internationally famous, dangerous, questionable and dirty.
+Unfortunately for the unsuspecting business traveller some of its brothels in the St. Georg quarter look like hotels, so this area is well worth avoiding.
 Hamburg has a mix of stunning modern 80's style buildings and older architecture.
 There is a mixture of chain and independent hotels.
 Pensionen have some similarities with Bed & Breakfast in the UK.
 Breakfast is cheese, sliced ham, jam, boiled egg (occasionally German style scrambled egg - very watery) and bread rolls and much to the dislike of many visitors, black bread.
 There are no British breakfasts, as bacon is not readily available.
 German breakfasts can be similiar to US breakfasts.
 By the way, on a lighthearted note, try describing black pudding, or even haggis, and how it's cooked to your German friends.
 The reaction is always good.
 If you have Marmite/VeggieMite offer some to your guests!

 Top Traffic Laws & Road Etiquette